 Azfar Rayan: What are your favorite games?

-Honestly, there are so many games that I didn’t mention that I really like, but it’s so hard to list them all!
+Honestly, there are so many games that I really like that I didn’t mention, and it’s hard to list them all!

 Azfar Rayan: What else are you up to when you are not making or playing gaming?
 What are your hobbies and interests?

-Nathan Wooten: I do have a YouTube channel that I like to create videos for.
+Nathan Wooten: I do have a YouTube channel for which I like to create videos.
 I’ve enjoyed filming and editing videos since high school.
 On my current channel, where I go by the moniker “Woots”, I’m focusing on creating game development videos as a way to combine two things I enjoy.
 Feel free to check out the channel if you are interested!
 Since I’ve been developing Toaster Defense, I haven’t gotten to upload as much as I used to, but now that the game is out, I am trying to focus on creating more videos for the channel.

 Azfar Rayan: So, what does the future hold for Nathan Wooten, and where can we expect to find you?